from pakistan to tajikistan across china’s wild west

 DAY 17 - Tajikistan: Wakhan Valley

-- We'll continue our adventure across the Wakhan Valley visiting hot springs and ancient pagan temples along the way.
+We'll continue our adventure across the Wakhan Valley visiting hot springs and ancient pagan temples along the way.

-- Dinner and overnight in Ishkashim.
+Dinner and overnight in Ishkashim.

 DAY 18 - Tajikistan: Khorog

-- We'll then head to Khorog, the capital of the Autonomous Badakhshan.
+Lazy morning in Ishkashim and transfer to Khorog, the capital of the Autonomous Badakhshan.

-- Dinner and overnight in Khorog.
+Meals and overnight in Khorog.

-DAY 19 - Tajikistan: Dushanbe
+DAY 19/20 - Tajikistan: Dushanbe

-- Please note: theoretically there is a daily flight from Khorog to Dushanbe; in practice, however, the flight schedule is absolutely unreliable, as it largely depends on 1) weather conditions 2) number of booked passengers 3) the unforeseeable whim of pilots, flight attendants and airport authorities.
+Please note: theoretically there is a daily flight from Khorog to Dushanbe; in practice, however, the flight schedule is absolutely unreliable, as it largely depends on 1) weather conditions 2) number of booked passengers 3) the unforeseeable whim of pilots, flight attendants and airport authorities.
 If lucky enough, then we might be able to skip the bumpy odyssey to Dushanbe gloriously flying over an epic landscape of high peaks and narrow gorges.
 The flight is included in the tour price.

-- Overnight in Dushanbe.
+Overnight in Dushanbe.

-DAY 20 - Flight back home or transfer to further destinations
+DAY 21 - Flight back home or transfer to further destinations

-- After enjoying a last Tajik breakfast together we'll take care of your transfer to the airport/train station of choice.
+After enjoying a last Tajik breakfast together we'll take care of your transfer to the airport/train station of choice.

-- End of the tour.
+End of the tour.

-3 to 6 participants: 4600 €
+3 to 6 participants: 4600 € per person

 The price includes: double/twin room accommodation (breakfast included; single supplement: 25 euro/night), private transport in the region, entrance fees to the attractions listed in the itinerary, guiding and translation service.